Hummel009/Basics-of-Software-Engineering/README.md

-My projects for the Belarusian State University of Informatics and Radioelectronics.
+My small projects and programs for my own use.